 Differences in Asperger's Symptoms

 Although the core symptoms of Asperger's Syndrome are the same, symptoms will vary from child to child.
-Some may engage in sterotypical autistic behavior (eg. hand flipping) or repetative speech.
+Some may engage in stereotypical autistic behavior (eg. hand flipping) or repetitive speech.
 Some will stare at people while others avoid eye contact.

 Some AS teens may like to hang out in chat or gaming rooms on line.
 The comfort of just words on a screen with no face to face encounters may be comforting to them.
 Still other teens will seek adults to hang out with.